jfromaniello/joseoncodecom/_posts/2013-05-23-promises-a-plus.markdown

 <img src="https://rawgithub.com/promises-aplus/promises-spec/master/logo.svg" alt="promisesalogo" style="width: 216px;">

 The specification is very short, readable and useful.
 Go read it.
+It specify the interface for a Promise despite how it is created.

 There are several frameworks and libraries that follow this specification and this is a __GOOD__ thing, because it means that you can pass a promise from some library to other one and everyone speak the same interface.